Corey Bailey

 However, it’s a different story when it comes to interconnect cable for your

 components.
-Wire gauge is generally not listed on the product and the thickness
+Wire gauge is generally not listed on the product or packaging and

 Only use gold plated connectors if your equipment has gold plated connectors.

-Using gold plated connectors on nickel plated equipment connectors provides no
+Using gold plated connectors on nickel plated equipment connectors (or vice-

-particular benefit.
-If one piece of equipment has gold plated connectors and the
+versa) provides no particular benefit.
+If one piece of equipment has gold plated

-equipment it connects to does not, it’s your call.
-You can connect gold plated
+connectors and the equipment it connects to does not, it’s your call.
+You can

 Oxygen Free Copper?